-- Thoroughly read this protocol before performing an assay.
-Please allow all kit components to return to room temperature before opening packages (25-45 minutes). - Dilute the 20x assay buffer concentrate with 950ml of distilled water.
-This will be the 1x assay buffer solution used to dilute or reconstitute all other reagents in this kit and samples. - Note: If crystals appear in the 20x assay buffer, the buffer can be placed in a warm water bath for approximately 30 minutes or until no crystals are visible.
+- 1. Thoroughly read this protocol before performing an assay.
+Please allow all kit components to return to room temperature before use (25-45 minutes). - 2.
+Dilute the 20x assay buffer concentrate with 950ml of distilled water.
+This will be the 1x assay buffer solution and used to dilute or reconstitute all other reagents in this kit and samples. - Note: If crystals appear in the 20x assay buffer, the buffer can be placed in a warm water bath for approximately 30 minutes or until no crystals are visible.
 Mix thoroughly before use. - 3.
-Centrifuge and dilute the standard peptide with 1ml of 1x assay buffer, vortex.
+Centrifuge and dilute the peptide standard with 1ml of 1x assay buffer, vortex.
 The concentration of this stock solution is 1,000ng/ml.
 Allow the solution to sit at least 10 minutes at room temperature (20-23°C) to completely dissolve in solution.
-Centrifuge and vortex immediately before use.
+Vortex and centrifuge immediately before use.